oroinc/documentation/user_guide/channel_guide.rst

 Entities
 ^^^^^^^^

-Entities assigned to a channel define what data OroCRM can collect from it.
+:term:`Entities <Entity>` assigned to a channel define what data OroCRM can collect from the relevant source.

-To add an entity to a channel, use the "Entities" section.
+To make a certain type of records available from the channel, use the "Entities" section.

 .. image:: ./img/channel_guide/channels_entities.png

-One of the entities defined for a channel must represent a customer identity and will be added to the entity list automatically.
+One of the entities defined for a channel must represent a :ref:`customer <Customer>` identity and will be added to the entity list automatically.
 It is subject to the chosen channel type:

 - B2B Channel - B2B Customer
 - Magento Channel - Web Customer